hipe/tmx/lib/skylab/brazen/doc/issues/062-the-zerk-narrative.md

-3) then once something is entered, the active agent processes the input, does whatever it wants to do, maybe it changes the pointer that points to the active agent to some other agent in the tree (or perhaps a brand new agent), maybe it event indicates that we are done. but if it doesn't indicate this, it goes back to (1).
+3) then once something is entered, the active agent processes the input, does whatever it wants to do, maybe it changes the pointer that points to the active agent to some other agent in the tree (or perhaps a brand new agent), maybe it even indicates that we are done. but if it doesn't indicate this, it goes back to (1).

+the event loop checks if each result from each call to `execute` is false-ish, and if so we break out of the loop and presumably exit the application.

+note if your node does an `execute` that neither blocks for user input nor changes the "current node" pointer nor results in false-ish, the event loop will infinite loop rapidly, which is probably not what you want.

 branch nodes can access their children, and any node can access its